ivanchromjak/jekyll-theme-eon/_blocks/home-why-4.md

 title: Version control
 ---

-Site source code lives in a version control system and you can go back to any version in history.
+The site source code lives in a version control system and you can go back to any version in history.